simonberner/calendar-widget/README.md

 TBD

 ## Learnings
+- Calendar.Component.weekday -> The weekday units are the numbers 1 through N (where for the Gregorian calendar N=7 and 1 is Sunday).

 ## Testing
 I use the [Arrange, Act and Assert Pattern](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) for Unit Testing.

 ## Code Comments
-I love putting in the effort of adding comments to my code, [here is why](https://www.youtube.com/watch?v=1NEa-OcsTow).
+I like putting in the effort of adding comments to my code, [here is why](https://www.youtube.com/watch?v=1NEa-OcsTow).

+## Pull Requests
+When I create PRs I stick to [this guideline](https://www.youtube.com/watch?v=_sfzAOfY8uc).

 ## Credits
 🙏🏽 Sean Allen